Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 \subsection{Continual Supervised Learning}

 {\texttt{No Reset}} {\texttt{No Reset + Limited Memory}} {\texttt{Reset}} {\texttt{Large Memory}} {\texttt{Small Memory}}

 In this section, we consider the continual supervised learning setting, which has been the focus of most prior work in continual learning.
-In continual supervised learning, an agent receives a nonstationary sequence of data pairs from its environment, and the agent's actions do not influence the data sequence.
-The agent's goal is to make accurate predictions on the observations it receives.
+In continual supervised learning, an agent receives a nonstationary\footnote{\henrik{Note that we use nonstationary in the loose sense of Section \ref{se:continual-vs-convergent} to refer to a case where there is no fixed learning target that the agent can converge on.}} sequence of data pairs from its environment, and the agent's actions do not influence the data sequence. \henrik{In such data sequences, the data distribution changes over time in different ways.
+The input distribution may change, the target function may change, or the label distribution may change.
+For an elaboration on these types of distribution shift, see Appendix~\ref{app:types_of_nonstationarity}}.
+The agent's goal is to make accurate predictions.
 As an example, consider a fraud detection system for credit card transactions.
 The goal of such a system is to classify transactions as fraudulent or not fraudulent.
-The techniques people use to commit fraud and evade detection may evolve over time, and the system must adapt to these changing fraud patterns.
+The techniques people use to commit fraud and evade detection may evolve over time, and the system must adapt to these changing fraud patterns. \henrik{In this case, each observation $O_{t+1} \in \mathcal{O}$ has two parts, the label $Y_t$ for the previous transaction and the next transaction $X_{t+1}$.
+The label $Y_t$ denotes whether the previous example was fraudulent (if that is known).
+The input $X_{t+1}$ is the transaction to be classified.
+The actions are $\mathcal{A} = \{ \mathrm{fraudulent}, \mathrm{not\ fraudulent} \}$.
+This problem can then be modeled as a tracking problem where the agent is tracking a time-varying learning target $f_t$ that maps each transaction to a probability of the transaction being fraudulent.
+The observation probability function $\rho$ captures everything that is known about how the input distribution as well $f_t$ evolves over time.
+As explained in Section \ref{sec:continual_interaction} it may not be posssible to write down $\rho$ explicitly.}

 Research in continual supervised learning over the years has proposed synthetic problems for comparing and evaluating different agent designs.
 For instance, an agent may be learning to classify digits and over time the digits may rotate~\citep{buzzega2020dark}.
 On such problems, a common evaluation protocol is to periodically measure the agent’s performance on all types of data seen so far.
 In the digit classification example, the agent’s prediction accuracy is evaluated on digits with previously encountered rotation angles.
 Though not stated explicitly, this means that the agent’s objective is to learn about and remember everything in the past.